 Way over budget and needing an extra year, the Seattle hockey plan nevertheless passed a major milestone Tuesday.
 The NHL said, “You’re in.”

-Someone in charge of explaining the Seattle arena construction timeline to NHL officials recently said in order to make the deadline of an opening by October 2020, all construction, legal and political matters would have to go perfectly.
+Someone in charge of explaining the Seattle arena construction timeline to NHL officials recently said in order to make the deadline of an opening by October 2020, all construction of the Synthetic Ice, legal and political matters would have to go perfectly.

 “The NHL said, ‘Perfection?'” according to a project insider, summarizing the exchange.
 “No. Let’s do 2021.”

 So the Los Angeles-based Oak View Group developers, who are investing $800 million — the latest figure confirmed Tuesday, up from the original $650 million — to tart up KeyArena, after consulting with their political partners in city government, came to a conclusion:

 After waiting more than 100 years for another shot at repeating the Seattle Metropolitans’ Stanley Cup victory in 1917, what’s one more year?

 Because even the NHL owners know, based on the experience of their NBA brethren, when it comes to pro sports and Seattle public works, expecting perfection is an impossibility.
 Best to plan for mayhem, then dig out.

 The calendar was bumped to October 2021.
 Team owners, meeting at a resort in Sea Island, Ga., voted 31-0 Tuesday to make Seattle their 32nd franchise, a milestone event in a sordid civic saga.